Euro coins: Commemorative issues

+2 euro commemorative coins

 Each state may also mint two 2 euro commemorative coins each year from June 2012.
 From 2004 to May 2012, countries were only allowed to mint one coin per year.
 Only €2 coins may be used in this way (for them to be legal tender) and there is a limit on the number that can be issued.
 The coin must adhere to the normal design criteria, such as the twelve stars, the year and the issuing country.

-Greece was the first country to issue a commemorative coin, and was followed by other countries.
+Greece was the first country to issue a 2 euro commemorative coin, and was followed by other countries.
 In 2007, every eurozone state participated in the Treaty of Rome programme, in which all member states issued a coin of similar design to commemorate the signing of the Treaty, only differing in the name of the issuing country and language of the text.
 This was also the case in 2009, in commemoration of the tenth anniversary of the Economic and Monetary Union.
 The design was selected by electronic voting by EU citizens.
 In 2012, a common commemorative coin was issued to commemorate the tenth anniversary of euro coins and banknotes.
 In 2015, a common commemorative coin was issued to commemorate 30 years of the European Union flag.
 Finally, in 2022 a common commemorative coin was issued to commemorate 35 years of the Erasmus Programme.

 In 2006, Germany began issuing a series of coins, the German Bundesländer series, showing each of the states of Germany on its coins; It was originally intended to run until 2021, but one extra issue was added in 2019, which pushed back the last three planned issues (2019, 2020, 2021) by one year.
 The series ended in 2022.
 In 2023 a new series (Bundesländer series II) began until 2038.
+Furthermore, a series called Unity, Justice and Freedom began in 2025.

 Spain started a commemorative coin series Patrimonio de la Humanidad de la UNESCO (UNESCO World Heritage) in 2010, commemorating all of Spain's UNESCO World Heritage Sites, which is currently planned until 2058.
 The order in which the coin for a specific site is issued coincides with the order in which they were declared a UNESCO World Heritage site.

-In 2021, France started a commemorative coin series about 2024 Summer Olympics.
+In 2021, France started a 2 euro commemorative coin series about 2024 Summer Olympics.
 It finished in 2024.

-Latvia, Lithuania, Luxembourg, and Malta have also issued a series of 2 euro commemorative coins.
+As of 2025, Croatia, Estonia, Latvia, Lithuania, Luxembourg, and Malta have also issued series of 2 euro commemorative coins.